Serving those who served

 Be sure to print or type the form so that it can be read clearly.

 - The specific period of eligibility for education benefits will be defined by the VA in the veteran’s Certificate of Eligibility (COE), based upon the student’s time of service.
 The CWC Veteran’s Representative cannot certify benefits beyond the period approved by the VA.

 - The CWC Veteran’s Representative can only approve courses that are specifically required for the student’s declared program of study.

 - Only one program of study may be certified at a time with the VA.
 Dual majors may be allowed only when the two programs are very closely related – as determined by the CWC Veteran’s Representative.

 - Students may change programs as often as they wish, but they must contact the CWC Veteran’s Representative in order to ensure that all changes are properly accounted for with the VA for certification.

-- Students must maintain standards of progress, which include a minimum cumulative GPA of 2.0 and complete a minimum of 67% of all attempted credits.
+- Students must maintain standards of progress, which include a minimum cumulative GPA of 2.0.

 - Direct Deposit Enrollment: 1-877-838-2778

 State of Wyoming

 State Veterans Service Officer